Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Gjögur at Strandir

-Gjögur is another small settlement in Reykjarfjörður fjord and even though this is such a tiny little village, here you can find an airstrip, which serves as the only transport during the winter months!
+Gjögur is another small settlement in Reykjarfjörður fjord, and even though this is such a tiny little village, here you can find an airstrip, which serves as the only transport during the winter months!

-This settlement was once a big (I must reiterate Iceland style) fishing station for shark fisheries with up to 15 boats hunting for sharks at the same time.
 So once upon a time, this area was vibrant with the smell of shark liver oil filling the air.
-Back then shark liver oil was a valuable commodity for export.
+Back then, shark liver oil was a valuable export commodity.

 Gjögur at Strandir

-At Gjögur I got permission from the landowners to bathe in a secret hot pool close by.
+At Gjögur, I got permission from the landowners to bathe in a secret hot pool close by.

-This pool is closed to travellers as it is privately owned and trust was broken when litter and bottles were left behind by visitors to the pool :( Too bad!
+This pool is closed to travellers as it is privately owned, and trust was broken when litter and bottles were left behind by visitors to the pool :( Too bad!

 Somewhere at Strandir ;)

-Even the actor Jason Momoa entered the pool without asking for permission while filming at Strandir, making the owners of the pool livid.
-Jason probably did not realize that he needed permission from the landowners to enter this private geothermal pool.
+Even the actor Jason Momoa entered the pool without permission while filming at Strandir, making the pool's owners livid.

-There are some wonderful hot pools in the Westfjords of Iceland about which I have written a travel-blog Hot Pools in the Westfjords of Iceland - a Selection of the Natural Pools I have visited but this hot pool will remain a secret just because some people have to ruin it for the rest of us :(
+There are some wonderful hot pools in the Westfjords of Iceland, about which I have written a travel blog, Hot Pools in the Westfjords of Iceland - a Selection of the Natural Pools I have visited, but this hot pool will remain a secret just because some people have to ruin it for the rest of us.

-So I will keep it hidden and refer to Krossneslaug pool a little bit further on, which is a wonderfully unique swimming pool right by the sea further up in Strandir.
+So I will keep it hidden and refer to Krossneslaug pool a little bit further on, which is a wonderfully unique swimming pool right by the sea, further up in Strandir.

 Trékyllisvík